electron/rfcs/text/0016-save-restore-window-state.md

 We could add `allowOverflow` property inside the `bounds` object to control the restore overflow behaviour (some apps would specifically like to not restore in an overflown state).
 In our current implementation we won't be considering this and can have something like [this](https://source.chromium.org/chromium/chromium/src/+/main:chrome/browser/ui/window_sizer/window_sizer.cc;drc=0ec56065ba588552f21633aa47280ba02c3cd160;l=402) for the time being.

-APIs to allow changes in `windowStateRestoreOptions` during runtime for apps that want to let users decide save/restore behaviour.
+APIs to allow changes in `windowStatePersistence` during runtime for apps that want to let users decide save/restore behaviour.

-APIs to allow changes to the saved window state on disk such as `BrowserWindow.getWindowState([stateId])` and `BrowserWindow.setWindowState([stateObj])` might be useful for cloud synchronization of window states as suggested by this comment https://github.com/electron/rfcs/pull/16#issuecomment-2983249038
+APIs to allow changes to the saved window state on disk such as `BrowserWindow.getWindowState([name])` and `BrowserWindow.setWindowState([stateObj])` might be useful for cloud synchronization of window states as suggested by this comment https://github.com/electron/rfcs/pull/16#issuecomment-2983249038

-Overall, the `windowStateRestoreOptions` is very configurable so I think it's future-proof.
-More configurations can be added based on community requests.